JGCRI/rfasst/paper/paper.md

 According to the World Health Organization (WHO), more than 90% of people breathe unhealthy air at a global level.
 Therefore, premature mortality associated to air pollution is one of the biggest threats for human health, accounting for more than 8 million deaths annually over the world [@burnett2018global], but heavily concentrated in developing Asia.
 Likewise, air pollution leads to a significant decrease of crop yields.
-Ozone ($O_{3}$), which is formed by the reaction of air pollutants with solar radiation, is considered the most hazardous pollutant for crop yields [@emberson2018ozone].
+Ozone, which is formed by the reaction of air pollutants with solar radiation, is considered the most hazardous pollutant for crop yields [@emberson2018ozone].
-Current high $O_{3}$ concentration levels entail substantial economic damages and would increase pressures on several measures associated with food security.
+Current high ozone concentration levels entail substantial economic damages and would increase pressures on several measures associated with food security.
 The integration of these effects into integrated assessment models, such as GCAM, would provide valuable insights for scenario analysis.

 The GCAM model [@calvin2019gcam], developed at the Joint Global Change Research Institute (JGCRI), is an integrated assessment multi-sector model designed to explore human and Earth-system dynamics.